Mustard4868/proton-installer/README.md

 - `curl`: Required to fetch the latest release information.
 - `tar`: Needed to extract the downloaded archive.
 - Steam must be installed and running on your system.
+- `git`: To clone this repository as per the installation steps. (optional).

 ## Installation
 1. Clone this repository and cd into the directory: